-- 1. Prepare for Disaster Recovery.
-In the event of a disaster, provide oversight of the performance of Disaster Recovery Plans and Procedures. - 2.
-Monitor and analyze network traffic and system log information for the purpose of evaluating, identifying and resolving security breaches and/or threats to the IT Resources of the organization for which they have responsibility.

-3. Ensure that data retention requirements are met for IT Resources consisting of applications or data.

-F. IT Systems Administrator
+1. Prepare for Disaster Recovery.
+In the event of a disaster, provide oversight of

+- 2. Monitor and analyze network traffic and system log information for the purpose of evaluating, identifying and resolving security breaches and/or threats to the IT Resources of the organization for which they have responsibility. - 3.
+Ensure that data retention requirements are met for IT Resources consisting of applications or data. - F. IT Systems Administrator

-The IT Systems Administrator(s) is responsible for the performance of security functions and procedures as directed by the IT Resource Custodian and/or IT Resource Steward.
+The IT Systems Administrator(s) is responsible for the performance of security functions and Procedures as directed by the IT Resource Custodian and/or IT Resource Steward.
 It is the IT Systems Administrator's responsibility to implement and administer the security of IT Resources in accordance with University of Utah and industry best practices and standards.